Blendify/blender-manual/trunk/blender_docs/manual/interface/editors/headers.rst

 All editors have a header (the strip with a lighter gray background containing icon buttons).
-The header may be at the top (as with the *Properties Editor*) or the bottom (as with the 3D View) of a window's area.
+The header may be at the top (as with the *Properties Editor*) or the bottom (as with the 3D View) of a area.
-The picture below shows the header of the 3D View:

 .. figure:: /images/interface-window_system-headers-header_example.jpg

+   Header in the 3D View editor.

-If you move the mouse over a window, the header of its editor changes to a slightly lighter shade of gray.
+If you move the mouse over a area, the header of its editor changes to a slightly lighter shade of gray.
 This means that it is "focused".
 All hotkeys you press will now affect the contents of this editor.